RACHID-RAZ/winc/README.md

-# "Professional Coding Setup" - project files
+# "Professional Coding Setup" - files

-Starter files and solutions for the "Professional Coding Setup" module of the Front-end Development course.
+Examples, exercise starter files and exercise solutions for the "Professional Coding Setup" module of the Front-end Development course.